Mexidis/notas-seguridad-redes2024/retos_bandit/Bandit Level 10 → Level 11.md

 ## Objetivo

-The password for the next level is stored in the file **data.txt** in one of the few human-readable strings, preceded by several ‘=’ characters.
+The password for the next level is stored in the file **data.txt**, which contains base64 encoded data.
 ## Datos de Acceso al Nivel

 ```